TobleMiner/DC-UPS/README.md

 Finally the DC UPS is a lot smaller than available AC UPS options.
 The following picture shows a comparison between the AC UPS I have been using before and the DC UPS:

 ![Size comparison between AC UPS and DC UPS.
 DC UPS is way smaller](assets/size_comparison_small.jpg)

+# Rev B issues

+Rev B is still more of a prototype than I'd like.
+This is the list of currently know issues:
+ - DCDC U4 startup is too slow on power failure, remove Q13
+ - R47 and R48 are too high resistance for effective testing